-If you are considering an L sectional or chaise sectional for your home, there are some important considerations that you should take into account before making a decision.
+If you're thinking about an L sectional or chaise sectional for your home, there are some important considerations that you should take into account before making a decision.
 Not only do L sectionals and chaise sectionals differ in their designs, but they also work differently depending on the settings in which they are placed.
 Before you decide, here are a few tips that should help you to make a selection.

 Relaxation and Comfort